-The Knight-Hennessy Scholars program has announced 69 students from around the world for its second cohort of scholars.
+The Knight-Hennessy Scholars program has announced 68 students from around the world for its second cohort of scholars.
 Knight-Hennessy Scholars receive full funding for graduate study at Stanford.
-The final cohort profile will be available after May 1.

 The program aims to develop an interdisciplinary community of future global leaders to address the world’s most complex challenges through collaboration and innovation.

 “We are impressed and humbled by what this new cohort of scholars has already achieved and inspired by their deeply rooted commitment to effect positive and lasting change in the world,” said John L. Hennessy, the Shriram Family Director of the Knight-Hennessy Scholars program.

 Short profiles of the 2019 Knight-Hennessy Scholars can be found here.